Harish-IJ/React-Navbar/README.md

 ### Installation

-1. Clone the repository in your machine
+1. Clone the repository in your machine using the url of repository with "git clone <url>" command if you have git installed in your machine or download the repository & extract it.

-2. Open in your preferred code-editor, if your code editor supports a terminal then open & run:
-"npm install"

-3. If you don't have a inbuilt terminal in it, open command prompt & locate the folder using "cd" & run:
+2. Locate the folder inside your code editor's terminal or in your command prompt.

-"npm install"
+3. Then run "npm install"

-4. Then start the build by typing "npm run dev" or else"npm run dev -- --host" to host in a ip address.
+4. Now start the build by typing "npm run dev" or else by "npm run dev -- --host" to host in a ip address.

 ## Usage